Skip to Main Content

 The Accounting and Finance course focuses on financial literacy and aims to provide students with the knowledge, understandings and a range of skills that enables them to engage in sound financial decision making.
 Through the preparation, examination and analysis of financial documents and procedures, students develop an understanding of the fundamental principles and practices upon which accounting and financial management are based.

 The course focuses on the double entry principles and accrual accounting for small business in Australia’s economy and explores types of business ownership and the recording, processing and evaluating of financial information.
-Students will examine business and accounting concepts, including the role and influence of government and other professional bodies on the establishment and accounting procedures of small businesses.
-The course also examines the influence of social, environmental and ethical factors relevant to small business.
+Students will examine business and accounting concepts, including the preparation of financial statements and accounting procedures of small businesses.

 Students considering completing Accounting and Finance in Year 11 or pursuing a Commerce Degree at University will be advantaged by completing this Year 10 elective.